GzzawiiZ/Nasdaq-Website-Scrapping/README.md

 - **Random**: Provides functionalities to generate random numbers, crucial for implementing delays and mimicking human interaction patterns to avoid detection while scraping.
 - **Time**: Used to handle various time-related tasks, especially adding delays between web page interactions to prevent overloading the server.
 - **os**: Provides a way of using operating system dependent functionality to interact with the file system.
+- **RE**: A module that provides support for regular expressions in Python.
+It is used for searching, matching, or splitting strings based on specific patterns.
+This is particularly useful in extracting information from structured text like HTML/XML content.
+- **Laambda **:Anonymous functions defined by the `lambda` keyword in Python.
+These functions are small, contain no name, and are limited to a single expression.
+They are extensively used in the project for inline operations like sorting, filtering, or mapping data, providing a concise and functional approach to handling data transformations.

 ## Features
 - Scrape real-time stock prices.